Trump calls on Americans to cease hoarding food, supplies | The Asian Age Online, Bangladesh

 Expanded protocols were also on the way to protect the president and his staff.
 Starting Monday, those who enter the White House complex will have their temperatures taken.

-House Speaker Nancy Pelosi, D-Calif., said Congress had started work on a new aid package after the one just approved by the House early Saturday, which provided direct relief to Americans suffering physically, financially and emotionally from the coronavirus pandemic.
-It included sick pay and other resources and was pending in Senate.
+House Speaker Nancy Pelosi, D-Calif., said Congress had started work on a new aid package after the one just approved by the House early Saturday, which provided direct relief to Americans with sick pay and other resources and was pending in Senate.

 "We have already begun work to develop a third emergency response package," Pelosi wrote in a letter to colleagues.